plone/training/voltoaddons/05-objectwidget-block-edit.rst

 ====================

 Let's add a bit more control over how the columns are rendered.
-This is quite a "low hanging fruit" thanks to the volto-object-widget_ addon.
-This addon has another dependency, the volto-blocks-form_, so let's add them both:
+This is quite a "low hanging fruit" thanks to the volto-object-widget_ add-on.
+This add-on has another dependency, the volto-blocks-form_, so let's add them both:

 .. _volto-object-widget: https://github.com/eea/volto-object-widget